On S-Finite Measures and Kernels: Characterising S-finite Kernels

 Suppose that $\infty\notin f(x,A)$.
 Then, it follows that

 \end{proof}

-In order to establish Radon-Nikod\'ym and disintegration theorems for s-finite kernels $\mu$, later, we shall need the following definition of what we shall call an $0$-$\infty$-set to complement that of a null-set.
-Let us say $U\in \Sigma_X$ is an \emph{$0$-$\infty$-set} with respect to a measure $\mu$ on $X$ if for all $V\in\Sigma_U$ we have $\mu(V)=0$ or $\infty$.
+To establish Radon-Nikod\'ym and disintegration theorems for s-finite kernels later, we shall need the following definition of what we shall call a $0$-$\infty$-set to complement that of a null set.
+Let us say that $U\in \Sigma_X$ is an \emph{$0$-$\infty$-set} with respect to a measure $\mu$ on $X$ if for all $V\in\Sigma_U$ we have $\mu(V)=0$ or $\infty$.
 In particular, any $\mu$-null set is a $\mu$-$0$-$\infty$-set, which we shall refer to as a \emph{trivial $0$-$\infty$-set}.
 We note that $\sigma$-finite measures $\mu$ do not have any non-trivial $0$-$\infty$-sets because {any set of infinite $\mu$-measure must have a countable partition of finite $\mu$-measure}.
-As we shall see {(Theorem \ref{thm:topinftysets})}, the possession of non-trivial $0$-$\infty$-sets is a key distinguishing feature of s-finite measures compared to $\sigma$-finite measures.
+As we shall see in Theorem~\ref{thm:topinftysets}, the possession of non-trivial $0$-$\infty$-sets is a key distinguishing feature of s-finite measures compared to $\sigma$-finite measures.